Alternative Approaches to Teaching Reading

 Click on the following link if you would like to learn more about teaching your child to read using phonics.

-If you want to know how to improve your child’s reading comprehension, see the following article: Reading Comprehension Basics.
+If you want to know how to improve your child’s reading comprehension, see our article: Reading Comprehension Basics.

 If you would like to know more about teaching spelling, see the following article: How Can I Teach My Child to Spell?
 Basic Principles.